Talc

 Talc is composed of magnesium, silicon, oxygen, and hydrogen, and is the softest of all minerals, having the lowest possible rating on the Mohs scale of mineral hardness.
 It occurs in two main forms: steatite, a massive talcose rock, and soapstone, which is an impure form of steatite that also contains many other minerals such as mica and dolomite.

 Asbestos mineral deposits can also occur alongside talc deposits and as a result they can be co-mined, however this is problematic for producers of talc-based consumer goods as small quantities of asbestos can be carcinogenic.
-There are growing concerns amongst consumers and industry of the contamination of talc being with asbestos, highlighting the importance of properly testing talc products intended for human consumption.
+There are growing concerns amongst consumers and industry of the contamination of talc with asbestos, highlighting the importance of properly testing talc products intended for human consumption.

 Main uses and applications